ellena02/hs-invoice-manager/replit.md

 ## Overview

-Invoice Manager is a private HubSpot CRM extension that adds a custom tab to Company records.
-The application allows users to mark companies as "bad debt" via a toggle switch and displays associated deals and invoices in tabular format.
-The backend communicates with HubSpot's API using a Private App Access Token to update company properties.
+Invoice Manager is a HubSpot CRM extension that adds a custom tab to Company records.
+The application allows users to archive overdue, unpaid invoices on a per-invoice basis.
+Each overdue invoice has a "Mark Bad Debt" action button that archives the invoice and marks the company with a bad debt flag.

+**App Type**: Public App (OAuth 2.0) - deployable on Render or any hosting platform

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Invoice Logic

+- **Statuses**: draft, open, paid, voided (HubSpot standard)
+- **Overdue Calculation**: An invoice is overdue when status is "open" AND due_date < today
+- **Archive Action**: Moves invoice to HubSpot recycle bin (hidden from reporting, restorable within 90 days)

 ## System Architecture